DanielaTomas/FEUP-LDTS/docs/README.md

 We used the **_Command Pattern_** that encapsulate a request as an object thereby letting you parameterize clients with different requests.

 #### Implementation:
-Regarding the implementtaion at the moment we have:
+Regarding the implementation at the moment we have:

 ![Structure element drawio](https://user-images.githubusercontent.com/93272180/148604243-429fe218-c4c0-429d-937b-a2425168bebd.png)